ndatua/Atlanton/README.md

 # Atlanton

 Atlanton is a custom typeface based on Gentium and intended for typing the the classic phonetic alphabets of Romance dialectology.
-For further information on the latter, see [Datua & Miller 2025](https://www.academia.edu/146094379/Unicode_request_for_Romance_dialectology_symbols).
+For further information on said alphabets, see [Datua & Miller 2025](https://www.academia.edu/146094379/Unicode_request_for_Romance_dialectology_symbols).

 This package includes both the font and a customized input method to type all the new characters.